-There are countless lessons I’ve learned over the years, and now that I’ve turned 64, I have been pondering life and how I have matured.
+There are countless lessons I’ve learned over the years, and now that I’m well into my 60s, I have been pondering life and how I have matured.
 I could probably create a long, long list of what I’ve learned over the years, but have condensed it to the most relevant 5 things I’ve learned about life in my 60’s.

 Sixty sounds so old, but I don’t feel old, not really.
 When I look in the mirror, of course, I’m brought back to reality, although I’m working on keeping myself in shape and maintaining a youthful appearance.
 But the bottom line is, I’m experiencing the 2nd half of my life.
 The 20’s, 30’s, 40’s and even the 50’s are a thing of the past.